Davidslv/davidslv.github.com/modular-rails.md

 ---

-## Read Chapter 1 for free
+## Read it free online

+The **entire book** — every chapter, code sample, and diagram — is [**free to read on the web**](/books/modular-rails/): the same text as the paperback and Kindle editions, on any screen.
+No paywall, no sign-up.

-[Why Architecture Matters in Rails Applications](/2026/05/05/why-architecture-matters.html) -- an adapted excerpt from Chapter 1.
-See the writing style, the diagrams, and the practical code examples before you buy.
+Prefer a taste first?
+[Why Architecture Matters in Rails Applications](/2026/05/05/why-architecture-matters.html) is an adapted excerpt from Chapter 1 — the writing style, the diagrams, and the practical code, before you commit.

 ---